SORMAS-Foundation/SORMAS-Project/SERVER_UPDATE.md

 # Updating a SORMAS Server
 SORMAS releases starting from 1.21.0 contain a script that automatically updates and deploys the server.
-If you use 1.21.0 or a later version, it's recommended to use this script instead of doing a manual update.
+If you use 1.21.0 or a later version, it's recommended to use this script and follow the instructions under "Automatic Server Update" instead of doing a manual update.

 ## Content
 * [Automatic Server Update](#automatic-server-update)